hrdowell/10-Team-Profile-Generator/README.md

 ![Screenshot of Browser](C:\Users\Hannah\Documents\GitHub\10-Team-Profile-Generator\assets\webpage.PNG)

-📸 Here is the example of the generated Team Profile Roster from the demo video.
+💻 Here is an example of the generated Team Profile Roster from the demo video.